bloominstituteoftechnology/node-api1-project/README.md

 - If there's an error when updating the _user_:

+  - please respond
-  - respond with HTTP status code `500`.
+  with HTTP status code `500`.
   - return the following JSON object: `{ errorMessage: "The user information could not be modified." }`.

 - If the user is found and the new information is valid: